oats-ts/docs/src/md/ServerSetup.md

 ## Make running this easy

 In production I'd recommend compiling this first.
-But for development we are just going to use `ts-node` (command line tool, that allows running typescript without compilation).
+But for development we are just going to use `ts-node` (command line tool, that allows running typescript without explicit compilation).
 Let's create a simple `"start"` script in `package.json`, that runs `ts-node` with our entry point, `index.ts`:

 ```json
 // package.json